viamrobotics/docs/docs/registry/create/_index.md

 First, inspect the built-in class provided by the resource API that you are extending.

-For example, if you wanted to add support for a new [base component](/components/base/) to Viam, you would start by looking at the built-in base component class.
-The built-in `Base` class is defined in the [Viam Python SDK](https://github.com/viamrobotics/viam-python-sdk) in the following file:
+For example, if you wanted to add support for a new [base component](/components/base/) to Viam (the component that represents the central physical platform of your machine, to which all other components are connected), you would start by looking at the built-in `Base` component class, which is defined in the [Viam Python SDK](https://github.com/viamrobotics/viam-python-sdk) in the following file:

 <!-- prettier-ignore -->
 | Resource Model File | Description |